sara-nl/ACES-Training/README.md

 ## Synopsis
 This tutorial teaches master and PhD students how to coordinate so-called embarassingly parrallel computational tasks across different infratsructures.

+**Problem**
+We have a huge computational problem which can be split into many smaller problems which are independent (embarassingly parallel) and by this making the probem computationally smaller.
+The single smaller problems can be run by several infrastructures.
+We now would like to coordinate runs solving the smaller problems and later on aggregate the results of the runs.
+Hence, we are left with an enormous administrational task.

+This tutorial shows how to code, coordinate and distribute runs belonging to the same problem.
-The tutorial shows students how to create tokens and process tokens which code for the single runs.
+The tutorial shows students how to create and process tokens which code for the single runs.
 The pipeline makes use of couchdb as a token pool server and uses python and the [picasclient](https://github.com/jjbot/picasclient).

 ## Technology requisites